Archie McArthur

-Archie McArthur (born 11 June 2003) is an English rugby union player who plays for Gloucester in Premiership Rugby.
+Archie McArthur (born 11 June 2003) is an English professional rugby union player who plays as a prop for PREM Rugby club Exeter Chiefs.

+Career

 McArthur joined the Wasps academy through their partnership with City of Oxford College, where he previously studied.
 On 17 October 2022, Wasps entered administration due to financial problems, resulting in the termination of contracts for their players and coaches alike.
 Instead, McArthur was signed by Premiership rivals Gloucester for the 2022–23 season with immediate effect.

-He represented England U18s and then represented England U20s during the 2023 Six Nations Under 20s Championship and during the 2023 World Rugby U20 Championship.
+McArthur represented England U18 and then made his debut for England U20 against Wales during the 2022 Six Nations Under 20s Championship.
+The following year saw him play in every round of the 2023 Junior Six Nations.
+McArthur was also a member of the England squad at the 2023 World Rugby U20 Championship and started in their semi-final elimination against France.

 McArthur made his debut for Gloucester, winning against Bristol Bears 38-31 during the 2022–23 Premiership Rugby Cup competition.
 He was also loaned out to Championship clubs such as Doncaster Knights and Hartpury University for game-time and further development.

 On 18 June 2025, it was confirmed that McArthur would be promoted to the senior squad of Gloucester ahead of the 2025–26 season.
+At the end of that campaign it was announced in July 2026 that he would leave to join Exeter Chiefs.